-- The community has a right to be informed about planning matters that affect it. - Council will encourage effective and on-going partnerships with the community to provide meaningful opportunities for community participation in planning. - Planning information will be in plain language, easily accessible and in a form that facilitates community participation in planning. - The community will be given opportunities to participate in strategic planning as early as possible to enable community views to be genuinely considered. - Community participation will be inclusive and Council will actively seek views that are representative of the community. - Planning decisions will be made in an open and transparent way and the community will be provided with reasons for those decisions (including how community views have been taken into account). - Community participation methods (and the reasons given for planning decisions) will be appropriate having regard to the significance and likely impact of the proposed development.
+- a) The community has a right to be informed about planning matters that affect it. - b) Council (including the relevant planning authorities) encourage effective and on-going partnerships with the community to provide meaningful opportunities for community participation in planning. - c) Planning information will be in plain language, easily accessible and in a form that facilitates community participation in planning. - d) The community will-should be given opportunities to participate in strategic planning as early as possible to enable community views to be genuinely considered. - e) Community participation will-should be inclusive and Council (including the relevant planning authorities) should actively seek views that are representative of the community. - f) Members of the community who are affected by proposed major development should be consulted by the proponent before an application for planning approval is made. - g) Planning decisions will-should be made in an open and transparent way and the community will-should be provided with reasons for those decisions (including how community views have been taken into account). - h) Community participation methods (and the reasons given for planning decisions) will should be appropriate having regard to the significance and likely impact of the proposed development

-4. DEFINITIONS
+2. DEFINITIONS ABBREVIATIONS

-- ACT Environmental Planning & Assessment Act 1979
+EP&A Act Environmental Planning & Assessment Act 1979

-- CSP Community Strategic Plan
+CSP Community Strategic Plan

-- CPP Community Participation Plan
+CPP Community Participation Plan

-- DCP Development Control Plan
+DCP Development Control Plan

-- EIS Environmental Impact Statement
+EIS- Environmental Impact Statement

+GIPA Government Information Public Access

-- LEP Local Environmental Plan
+LEP Local Environmental Plan

-- LGA Local Government Area
+LGA Local Government Area

+LSPS Local Strategic Planning Statement

-- NSW New South Wales
+NSW New South Wales

-- SEPP State Environmental Planning Policy
+SEPP State Environmental Planning Policy

-- SSD State Significant Development
+SSD State Significant Development

-- SSI State Significant Infrastructure
+SSI State Significant Infrastructure

+VPA Voluntary Planning Agreement